jsalva9/A0C4-alphazero-for-connect-4/adl_tasks/adl_hacking.md

 is visualized in the following diagram:
 ![AlphaZero training](alpha_zero_training.png)
 - Regarding the Neural Network architecture, we went with the same one as in the original paper.
-In essence, it comprises a number of residual blocks, followed by a policy head and a value head.
+In essence, it comprises several residual blocks, followed by a policy head and a value head.
 The policy head is a fully connected layer with a softmax activation function.
 The value head is a fully connected layer with a tanh activation function.
 The number of residual blocks is a hyperparameter that we will tune later.
 The following diagram shows the architecture, but keep in mind that is Chess and not Connect 4: